hezamu/vaadincanvas/README.md

 You can find out other details related to the click event using the `MouseEventDetails` instance you receive from the listener.

 ## Working with images
 The HTML5 Canvas image support contains a few pitfalls that complicate drawing images to the canvas.
-In practice, you should ensure that the image has been preloaded to the browser cache before trying to draw it.
+In practice, you should ensure that the image has been preloaded to the browser cache before trying to draw it on the `Canvas`.

 To make sure that your images are preloaded before drawing you should first tell the component to load your images using the `loadImages(String[] urls)` method, and add a `CanvasImageLoadListener` to the `Canvas`.
-The listener will notify you when the images have been loaded, and you can start issuing `drawImage()` that work with the preloaded images.
+The listener will notify you when the images have been loaded, and you can start issuing `drawImage()` commands that work with the preloaded images.